simoneSantoni/REM.jl/docs/src/guide/decay.md

 # Create state with decay
 state = NetworkState(seq; decay=halflife_to_decay(10.0))

-# Process events - decay is applied automatically
+# Process events - decay is applied automatically as time advances
 for event in seq
     update!(state, event)
 end